 - The Muslim faith is evil.

 - Sharia Courts are supreme over British law, and is incompatible with it.

 - There are no go zones in many cities across Britain and France, where even the police don’t enter, including Birmingham and in London.

-- European men rape western European women because it’s part of their culture.
+- Muslim men rape western European women because it’s part of their culture.